bardia-p/Elevator-Simulator/README.txt

 	- Added unit tests for the scheduler.
  - Sarah Chow:
  	- Updated the floor to handle sending files with error.

+Iteration 5:
+ - Andre Hazim:
+	- Developed the UI for the system.
+      - Contributed to the project report.
+ - Bardia Parmoun:
+	- Added performance tests to measure various aspects of the system.
+      - Contributed to the project report.
+ - Guy Morgenshtern:
+ 	- Developed the UI for the system.
+      - Contributed to the project report.
+ - Kyra Lothrop:
+	- Added performance tests to measure various aspects of the system.
+      - Contributed to the project report.
+ - Sarah Chow:
+ 	- Developed the UI for the system.
+      - Contributed to the project report and prepared the demo video.

 Setup instructions: